There is sort of an unwritten rule: as an MSP, your clients expect you to help with all things IT-related.

 When a request is out-of-scope, make sure that the responses, whether verbal or written, are carefully crafted and appropriately reflect the message you want to convey.

+Remote work trends aren’t going away.
 Be sure to charge for mobile device support.
 BYOD is here to stay, and many businesses prefer MDM (mobile device management) to be handled for them.
 Be sure to account for that in your services offerings and check out some of the available MDM technologies.
-This is an up-and-coming area.
-Some MSPs are already doing it successfully, but many still have a growth opportunity to fully tap into this opportunity.
+Some MSPs are already doing it successfully, but many still have a growth opportunity to fully tap into this opportunity especially with WFH.